camunda/camunda-docs/versioned_docs/version-8.3/components/modeler/feel/builtin-functions/feel-built-in-functions-string.md

 ## substring(string, start position, length)

-Returns a substring of the given value starting at `start position` with the given `length`.
+Returns a substring of the given value, starting at `start position` with the given `length`.
 If `length` is greater than the remaining characters of the value, it returns all characters from `start position` until the end.

 **Function signature**